benvial/nannos/doc/reference.rst

 Welcome!
 This is the documentation for ``nannos`` v |release|, last updated on |today|.

-``nannos`` is a `Python <http://python.org/>`_ package that solves Maxwell's equations in bi-periodic multilayer stacks using the Fourier modal method.
+``nannos`` is a `Python <http://python.org/>`_ package that solves Maxwell's equations in bi-periodic multilayer stacks using the Fourier Modal Method (FMM).

 .. image:: _assets/landing.png
    :width: 80%